xsrjowi/xsrjowi/README.md

 - 🎖️ Multiplatform developed certified at 'La Salle'

-- 🚀 Currently expanding laboral knowledges as Syatem Administrator
+- 🚀 Currently expanding laboral knowledges as System Administrator

 - 💬 You can ask me about **NodeJS, Express, Flutter or PLSQL**